camdenperkins/Progressive-Overload-A-Data-Driven-Comparison-of-Volume-vs.-Intensity-Training/README.md

 **Section 1** focuses on analyzing the training metrics and progression I tracked during my senior year at Elon University, spanning August 20, 2024, to May 21, 2025.
 I plan to explore patterns across both the full year and the isolated, intensity-focused training block during the spring semester.

-**Section 2** builds on that foundation by applying predictive modeling techniques—specifically linear and logistic regression—to forecast future progressive overload events.
+**Section 2** builds on that foundation by applying predictive modeling techniques—specifically  logistic regression—to forecast future progressive overload events.
 I’ll then compare these predictions against actual post-study data to evaluate the model’s accuracy and reliability.

 # Definitions
 <ins>Progressive Overload</ins> involves gradually increasing the weight, frequency, or intensity of your workouts over time to challenge your body and promote strength gains. <br>